Are Transformers More Robust? Towards Exact Robustness Verification for Transformers: Preliminaries

 \section{Preliminaries}

-This section provides a brief description of the ATN under verification.
-For a more elaborate illustration of general ATNs, readers are encouraged to see~\cite{vaswani2017attention,dosovitskiy2021image}.
+This section provides a brief description of the Transformer under verification.
+For a more elaborate illustration of general Transformers, readers are referred to~\cite{dosovitskiy2021image,vaswani2017attention}.

-As shown in Fig.~\ref{fig:atn}, an ATN typically processes an array of embedded tokens with alternating blocks of MSA and MLP, which are both preceded by Layer Normalization (LN) and followed by residual connections\footnote{Placing LN before MSA and MLP is found to give better network performance than placing it after residual addition~\cite{xiong2020layer}.}.
-Then, after another layer normalization and token-wise mean extraction, the network is appended with suitable affine heads for downstream predictions such as classification (CLS) and regression (REG).
+As shown in Fig.~\ref{fig:atn}, a Transformer typically processes an array of embedded tokens with alternating blocks of MSA and MLP, which are both preceded by Layer Normalization (LN) and followed by residual connections\footnote{Placing LN before MSA and MLP is found to give better network performance than placing it after residual addition~\cite{xiong2020layer}.}.
+Then, after another LN and token-wise mean extraction, the network is appended with suitable affine heads for downstream predictions such as classification (CLS) and regression (REG).
 Mathematically, given an input $\textbf{x} \in \mathbb{R}^{N \times D}$, in which $N$ is the number of tokens and $D$ the dimension of features, we write: